Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Improvements by Restricting Candidate Set for Verification

-\begin{sublemma}[Running Time of \textproc{CollectRestrictedBoundaryEdges}] Let $G$ be a computation graph of width $w$ and height $h$, and let $H \subseteq G$ be a partially constructed feasible graph.
-Let $E_v$ be a set of edges from which restricted boundary edges are collected.
-Then \textproc{CollectRestrictedBoundaryEdges}$(G,H,E_v)$ runs in time
+\begin{sublemma}[Complexity of General Index-Succedent Boundary Collection] Let $G$ be a computation graph with width $w$ and height $h$, and $H \subseteq G$ be a footmarks graph.
+Let $N_I$ be the number of combining and pseudo-combining edges in $H$.
+Then \textproc{CollectForISuccedentBoundaryEdges()} runs in time